-My dad never left Canada and probably only left the province twice in his lifetime simply for work and certainly not pleasure.
-His goal for traveling was to see all of Canada.
+My dad never left Canada and probably only left the province twice in his life simply for work and certainly not pleasant.
+His goal for travelling was to see all of Canada.
 Unfortunately, his massive stroke stopped his dream from becoming a reality.

 Have you envied people you know that manage to travel lots?

 Travel doesn’t need to be super expensive.

 My husband and I don’t go out too much.
 We are lucky to go to dinner and a movie on occasion.
 We don’t go to clubs or bars and we rarely drink.
 Going to a Club with friends is an easy $200 per night when you buy a few rounds of drinks.
 Inviting friends over for drinks even costs money.
 A few bottles of booze can easily run you $50 – $100.
 We also avoid “weekend getaways ” that include hotels and travel.
 We also don’t do birthday presents or anniversary presents for each other to help save money for our “holiday”.

 If you are wanting to go on a Holiday yourself, first, I suggest a savings account.
 For two people to go on an all-inclusive trip to Mexico for 1 week, (including spending money) would generally run around $2,500 to $3,000 for two people.
 If you are single, I would look at $1,400 per person.
 I budget in $200 per month for travel into my savings account.
 This gives us a Holiday budget of $2,400 each year.

 Personally, we like to spend 3 out of 6 days exploring the culture and countryside.
 This means we usually sign up for 3 excursions, adding an additional $500 to our total.

 I look for Holidays that cost $1000, including taxes, per person for 1 week.
 If I score it even lower, Great!
 We travelled to Cuba a few years ago for $750, including tax.